thoughtshso/blog/README.md

 clone this repo

-install necessary dependencies with `bundle install` and run `make` in a terminal
+install necessary dependencies with `make init` and run `make` in a terminal

 * the local version of the site should be up and running at [http://localhost:4000/](http://localhost:4000/)